List of 24 media: Books

 24: The House Special Subcommittee's Findings at CTU written by Marc Cerasini, was a guide to the first season, as written by an in-universe journalist by the same name.
 The book contained Jack Bauer's grand jury testimony as well as character profiles and autopsy reports.

 Titan Books published 24: The Official Companion Seasons 1 & 2 in 2006 in the US and UK.
 The second volume, 24: The Official Companion Seasons 3 & 4, was released in the UK in February 2007, and released in the US in May 2007.
 24: The Official Companion Season 5 was released in November 2007.
 24: The Official Companion Guide Season 6 was released with a bonus DVD in January 2008.
 All the guides are written by Tara DiLullo Bennett.
 These are quite popular among fans of the show, due to their accuracy and the fact that they are considered 'official' merchandise.

 In 2003, an unofficial guide to season 1 of 24 was released, written by Jim Sangster.
 Later that year, Mark Wright published an unofficial guide to season 2 of 24, and Keith Topping published A Day in the Life: The Unofficial and Unauthorised Guide to 24.

-Paperback novels have also been published by Harper Entertainment under the title 24: Declassified.
+Paperback novels have been published by Harper Entertainment under the title 24: Declassified.
 They are: